Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Introduction

+In this context, Higher-Order Interactions (HOIs) have been proposed as another mechanism to stabilize ecological communities, e.g.~\cite{grilli_higher-order_2017}.
+HOIs emerge when the presence of a third species influences the interaction between the other two~\cite{Golubski2016,levine_beyond_2017}.
+They attracted much attention in ecological research several decades ago, in part because the intrinsic nonlinearity promised greater realism than the classic Lotka–Volterra equations \cite{abrams_arguments_1983,billick_higher_1994}.
+However, their popularity waned amid debates over their definition \cite{pomerantz_higher_1981,wootton_putting_1994} and detection \cite{case_testing_1981,yodzis_indeterminacy_1988}.

+In recent years, HOIs have experienced a revival of interest~\cite{levine_beyond_2017,battiston_networks_2020,battiston_physics_2021,gibbs2024can}.
+Although some concerns remain unresolved~\cite{kleinhesselink_detecting_2022, letten_mechanistic_2019}, a growing body of theoretical work indicates that HOIs can substantially influence community diversity and stability ~\cite{bairey_high-order_2016,gibbs_coexistence_2022,terry2025impact,Li2026,LechonAlonso2026tipping}.
+However, most existing models rely on idealized assumptions, such as species equivalence and well-mixed interactions among individuals.
+Consequently, whether HOIs can stabilize competitive communities under more realistic conditions remains an open question.

-We start by studying a competition model where both pairwise and higher-order interactions form intransitive cycles in a well-mixed scenario and all species have the same birth and death rates.
-We then allow species to differentiate by considering different physiological rates.
-Finally, we abandon the well-mixed scenario and define an interaction network, whose nodes are single individuals of different species connected by links and hyperlinks --representing pairwise and higher-order interactions, respectively.
+Here, we address this gap by studying a model with a variable fraction of higher-order interactions and identifying under which conditions stable coexistence emerges or breaks.
+By using analytical derivations and numerical simulations with synthetic and empirical physiological rates of more than $500$ plant species, we explore how the critical fraction of HOIs depends on the heterogeneity of physiological rates, in both well-mixed and structured communities.
+As a starting point, we test the influence of HOIs among species with equal physiological rates by varying their proportion in situations where pairwise competition alone cannot stabilize the system.
+Then, we explore how variability in physiological rates affects the critical proportion of HOIs needed to stabilize the dynamics.
+Finally, we abandon the well-mixed scenario and define an interaction network, whose nodes are single individuals of different species connected by links and hyperlinks, representing pairwise and higher-order interactions respectively\cite{battiston_networks_2020}.

-Our results show that stable coexistence is reached with any amount of HOIs only in a neutral case (when species have identical physiological rates).
-In the more realistic setting of heterogeneous physiological rates, we find that a finite fraction of HOIs could not be sufficient to achieve coexistence.
-A critical proportion of HOIs also appears when interactions take place on a network.
-In that case, coexistence can be reached only with the emergence of a giant cluster of hyperlinks for an high proportion of HOIs.
-A condition unlikely to occur in real communities.